Quasar Radiative Feedback May Suppress Galaxy Growth on Intergalactic Scales at $z = 6.3$: Observations and Analysis

 To interpret the observed trends in [O\,\textsc{iii}]/UV ratios in the context of quasar radiative feedback, we model the local ionizing radiation field using a physically motivated prescription for the quasar photoionization rate $\Gamma_{\mathrm{qso}}(r)$.
 Rather than assuming pure geometric dilution, we follow the formalism developed by \citet{becker_mean_2021} and implemented in \citet{zhu_probing_2023}, in which attenuation of Lyman-continuum (LyC) photons by the IGM is included via a locally modified opacity $\kappa_{\rm LL}(r)$.
 This relation is based on stacked rest-UV spectroscopic observations of bright high-$z$ quasars from ground-based telescopes \citep[see also][]{prochaska_direct_2009, calverley_measurements_2011}.
 The opacity is parameterized as a function of total ionizing flux as:

-where $\Gamma_{\mathrm{bg}}$ is the background photoionization rate and $\xi \approx 0.67$ is the power-law index describing how LyC opacity scales with the radiation field.
+where $\Gamma_{\mathrm{bg}}$ is the background photoionization rate and $\xi \approx 0.67$ is the power-law index describing how LyC opacity scales with the radiation field intensity (see discussions on $\xi$ in \citealt{becker_mean_2021} and \citealt{zhu_probing_2023}).
 This model captures the reduced opacity within the quasar proximity zone due to enhanced ionizing flux.

 To compute $\Gamma_{\mathrm{qso}}(r)$, we adopt an ionizing spectral energy distribution (SED) with a power-law index of $\alpha_{\nu}^{\rm ion} = 1.5$ and normalize the quasar luminosity at 1450\,\AA\ to its observed $M_{1450}$.
 We then calculate the ionizing luminosity at 912\,\AA, $L_{912}$, assuming a broken power-law SED with $\alpha_{\nu}^{\rm UV} = 0.6$ for $\lambda > 912$\,\AA\ (see \citealp{becker_mean_2021} and references therein).
 The geometrically attenuated profile of $\Gamma_{\mathrm{qso}}(r)$ is computed iteratively in radial steps $\delta r$, starting with: